The Challenger: When Do New Data Sources Justify Switching Machine Learning Models?: Introduction

 \paragraph{Model retraining.} This stream studies when a deployed predictive model should be retrained as new data and modeling options become available.
 The literature on model retraining has developed along two main directions.
 The first examines how to select among competing models using only partial training data: progressive sampling procedures \citep{john1996static,10.1145/312129.312188} enlarge the training set in stages and stop when additional data no longer increases expected utility, trading off performance gains against data and computational costs.
 The second studies retraining deployed models when the data distribution evolves, focusing on detecting distribution shifts \citep{bifet2007learning,pesaranghader2016fast} and adapting models to mitigate their effects \citep{schwinn2022improving,kabra2024limitations,bertsimas2024towards}.
+Recent work also develops tools for diagnosing which components of distribution shift drive model-performance degradation \citep{cai2026diagnosing}.
 Cost-aware retraining rules include staleness-based policies \citep{MAHADEVAN2024} and return-on-investment frameworks for deciding when updates are worthwhile \citep{ZLIOBAITE2015}.
 Our work is complementary but tackles a different problem: rather than determining when to update a fixed model under partial training data or distribution drifts, we study when the arrival of new features and new data justifies switching from an incumbent model to a challenger.
 We integrate learning-curve dynamics, data-acquisition and retraining costs, and future economic gains into a unified optimization problem that formalizes the transition decision.